Articles

 August 2025 – Question Of The Month

-August 28, 2025 - By Josh Hayman, Director, BA Hons Psychology
+August 28, 2025 - By Josh Hayman, Managing Director (South Africa), BA Hons Psychology

 Question: How should a coach contradict their coachee’s appraisal of their progress if the coach does not think that that appraisal is accurate, without driving the conversation but merely guiding it?